The Path of the Numinous-Living and Working with the Creative Muse

 Finally, despite intense resistance from parents and inner voices of financial anxiety, I made the decision to leave teaching in the Spring of 1995.
 Ninety-five percent of my best writing, photography and artwork have happened in the nine years since then.
 (Sixteen years in 2011) Interestingly, eighty percent of my best teaching, in informal situations, has occurred since then too.
 During my last month of teaching I had another acute neck episode.
 Finishing out the school year, marking all the final papers and tests, and packing up my old life and house and readying the 18’ RV I would live in for most of the next twelve years, brought me to the edge of nervous and physical exhaustion.
 A day or two after getting on the road, the neck episode was over, and without any physical therapy.
 I have not had another acute episode as of this writing, thirteen years later.

-On June 17 of 1995 I went on the road, officially taking an approved year’s leave of absence from teaching.
-The decision wasn’t irreversible at that point; I still had about ten months to decide if I was coming back.
-Despite all the messages from the muse, this was no easy decision, as I had a tenured teaching job in the highest-paying county for teachers in the United States, where I made close to 60K a year (quite a lot for a relatively young school teacher in 1995) and was provided with health insurance, an excellent pension plan, etc. My parents, and every voice of middle-class common sense and practicality, were urging me to return to the economic security of a profession I once loved.
+On June 17, 1995, I went on the road, officially taking an approved year’s leave of absence from teaching.
+The decision wasn’t irreversible then; I still had about ten months to decide if I would return.
+Despite all the messages from the muse, this was no easy decision, as I had a tenured teaching job in the highest-paying county for teachers in the United States, where I made close to 60K a year (quite a lot for a relatively young school teacher in 1995) and the job came provided health insurance, an excellent pension plan, etc. My parents and every voice of middle-class common sense and practicality urged me to return to the economic security of a profession I once loved.

-I had been on the road ten months when the school district called, pressing me for a decision.
-I was traveling with some young friends with whom I had done volunteer work at a Navajo reservation near Big Mountain, Arizona.
-The little bit of money I had from cashing out my retirement fund had long since been exhausted, and I had been living close to the edge.
-We were camped out in a mesa near Sedona, Arizona, and the morning had arrived in which the decision had to be made.
-With my friend Jordie as a witness, I did an I Ching reading that seemed to strongly support leaving the teaching job.
+I’d been on the road for ten months when the school district called, pressing me for a decision.
+I was traveling with some young friends with whom I had volunteered at a Navajo reservation near Big Mountain, Arizona.
+The little money I had from cashing out my retirement fund had long since been exhausted, and I had been living close to the edge.
+We were camping in a mesa near Sedona, Arizona when the morning I had to give the school district my decision arrived.
+With my friend Jordie as a witness, I did an I Ching reading that strongly supported leaving the teaching job.
 As I was finishing the reading, another member of the group I was traveling with, Seth, who knew nothing about the decision I was facing, came over to show me a Jung quote he had just encountered in a book on mountain climbing.
 The quote turned out to be stunningly relevant.
 This was the second time in my life when it felt like Jung had stepped forward as a spiritual grandfather to give me his blessing.
 Here is what Seth read to me:

 The fact that many a man going his own way ends in ruin means nothing, he must obey his own law as if it were a daemon whispering to him of new and wonderful paths.
 There are not a few who are called awake by the summons of the voice where upon they are at once set apart from the others, feeling themselves confronted with a problem about which the others know nothing.
 In most cases it is impossible to explain to the others what has happened, any understanding is walled off by impenetrable prejudices.
 ‘You are no different from anybody else,’ they will chorus.
 There is no such thing, or if there is such a thing it is immediately branded as morbid.
 He is at once set apart, isolated as he has resolved to obey the law that commands him from within.
 ‘His own law,’ everybody will say, but he knows better, it is the law.